 Other than the tattoos being very visible which may or may not affect your job opportunities I don’t think there is any safety concern as long as you wear your protective helmets.

-As I stated before, if you are working near machines which produce an electromagnetic field of any kind then your risks increase.
+As I stated before, if you are working near machines that produce an electromagnetic field of any kind then your risks increase.
 Although if you take the necessary precautions than I don’t think it should be much of a problem.

 The best-case scenario would be to wear non-metallic jewelry like those made out of wood or silicon.
 In case it’s not possible, some metals that are brittle in nature will be a better choice here.